dnelfhmi/llm-agent-customer-support/README.md

-## 🚀 Smart Support Agent: Autonomous Ticket Workflow with LangGraph, FastAPI, SQLite and PineCone
+## 🚀 Smart Support Agent: Autonomous Ticket Workflow with OpenAI GPT, LangGraph, FastAPI, SQLite and PineCone

 A repository for documenting the development of agentic LLM customer support.
-An autonomous agentic support ticket workflow built with FastAPI, LangGraph, and Pinecone.
+An autonomous agentic support ticket workflow built with OpenAI GPT model, FastAPI, LangGraph, and Pinecone.

 -----